Motorola now shipping 100,000 Moto X phones weekly from Texas

 By Alexei Oreskovic

-Motorola is betting that color-customization, voice-activated software and its homegrown pedigree will help the company narrow the gap with market leaders Apple and Samsung Electronics, even though labor costs are running about three times higher than if the devices were built in China.
+Motorola is betting that colour-customisation, voice-activated software and its homegrown pedigree will help the company narrow the gap with market leaders Apple and Samsung Electronics, even though labour costs are running about three times higher than if the devices were built in China.

 Motorola CEO Dennis Woodside said in an interview that the Texas facility, operated by contract manufacturer Flextronics, was capable of producing "tens of millions" of phones a year but expansion depended on demand.